samu0299/samu0299/README.md

+  <img align="right" alt="GIF" src="https://miro.medium.com/max/700/0*FGD6BUzzZs1VJLuY.gif" width="500" />

 Hi, I'm [Samruddhi](https://github.com/samu0299), An aspiring full-stack developer with a specialization in MERN stack with a passion for learning with an endless supply of optimism and curiosity.

-  <img align="right" alt="GIF" src="https://miro.medium.com/max/700/0*FGD6BUzzZs1VJLuY.gif" width="500" />

-I am an detail-oriented, results-driven graduate, passionate about Web development, and am skilled with MERN Stack and other development tools.
-Self-determined and curious about building products.

 - ✍️ You can visit my portfolio at

 - 🌱 I’m currently learning **Html, Css, JavaScript, Nodejs, Express, Mongodb, React-Redux**